Information for travellers visiting Zika affected countries

 However, WHO is advising pregnant women not to travel to areas with ongoing Zika virus oubreaks.
 This advice is based on the increased risk of microcephaly and other congenital malformations in babies born to pregnant women infected with Zika virus.
 Microcephaly is a condition where a baby is born with a small head or the head stops growing after birth.

 As a precautionary measure, some national governments may make public health and travel recommendations to their own populations, based on their assessment of the available evidence and local risk factors.

 Zika virus is primarily transmitted to people through the bite of an infected Aedes mosquito.
 Zika virus can also be transmitted through sex.

-- wearing clothes (preferably light-coloured) that cover as much of the body as possible;
+- wear clothing - preferably light coloured - that covers as much of the body as possible;

-- sleeping under mosquito nets, especially during the day, when Aedesmosquitoes are most active;
+- sleep under mosquito nets, especially during the day, when Aedes mosquitoes are most active.